Dechrissen/SpeedrunnerBot/README.md

 4. [How to Run and Use the Bot](#how-to-run-and-use-the-bot)

 ## What Can This Bot Do?
+Speedrunner-specific functions:
 - Tell a user the world record for the game & category you are running
 - Tell a user your personal best time for the game & category you are running
 - Create a [kadgar.net](http://kadgar.net) race link with you and other speedrunners (if you are currently racing)

+General bot functions:
 - Tell a user the stream uptime
 - Tell a user how long they have been following you
 - Add/delete basic text commands via Twitch chat